 This forms the practical and philosophic basis of Ashtanga Yoga as taught by Sri K. Pattabhi Jois.

 Knowledge can be transferred only after the student has spent many years with an experienced guru, a teacher to whom he has completely surrendered in body, mind, speech and inner being.
 Only then is he fit to receive knowledge.
-This transfer from teacher to student is
+This transfer from teacher to student is parampara.

 The teacher’s dharma is to teach yoga exactly as he learned it from his guru.
-The teaching should be presented with a good heart, with good purpose
+The teaching should be presented with a good heart, with good purpose and with noble intentions.
+There should be an absence of harmful motivations.
+The teacher should not mislead the student in any way or veer from what he has been taught.

 The yoga tradition exists in many ancient lineages, but today some are trying to create new ones, renouncing or altering their guru’s teachings in favor of new ways.
-Surrendering to
+Surrendering to parampara, however, is like entering a river of teachings that has been flowing for thousands of years, a river that age-old masters have followed into an ocean of knowledge.
+Even so, not all rivers reach the ocean, so one should be mindful that the tradition he or she follows is true and selfless.

 Mysore style is a class named after the city where ashtanga originated from, Mysore, India.
 In this class you are taught individually, one on one, in a group setting.
 Step by step you are taught a posture (asana) and sequence (vinyasa) in detail with a particular breath pattern.
 The teacher guides you on your progression as you learn and retain the information taught to you.
 This enables you to internalise the practice, build and retain a daily yoga practice while being able to focus on yourself and move/progress at your own pace.
 This is the traditional way yoga is taught, with this method you can evolve physically, mentally and spiritually without distraction, confusion and doubt.